eamtcPROG/ASS/monolithic/reports/report_user_module.md

   - `AuthService` handles password hashing, validation, and JWT issuance using `JwtService`.
   - `JwtStrategy` configures the passport-jwt strategy with secret from config and validates by returning the token payload.
   - `JwtGuard` protects routes; honors a `@Public()` decorator via metadata.
+  - `CurrentUser` decorator extracts the `currentUser` from the request for controller handlers.
+  - `CurrentUserInterceptor` resolves the authenticated user from the JWT and attaches it to `request.currentUser` for downstream access.

 ```32:46:/Users/mihaicoretchi/repos/ASS/monolithic/market/src/user/services/auth.service.ts
 async signUp(object: CreateUserDto) {